atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 talk at FOSDEM 2014.

 In 2011 I've started using the cloud and most notably Red Hat's OpenShift PaaS service.
-First internally as an early adopter and later externally after the product being announced to the public.
+First internally as an early adopter and later externally after the product was announced to the public.
 There are a few interesting bugs here but they are private and I'm not at liberty to share although they've all been fixed since then.